Yvern/teamselection/README.txt

 Resulting teams: 91, 55, 26 (total: 172) VS 77, 62, 40 (total: 179)

 This will achieve a fairly equal weighting, but is imperfect.

+--- ITERATION 2 ---
+teamselectionimproved.js
+-> File that holds the functions to test the algorithm's functionality, uses iterations and simulated information to test the algorithm on

+teamselectionsurvey.js
+-> File that holds the functions to use the algorithm to create predictions based on real obtained data.
+This will be used in a survey.

+reward.js
+-> Holds the function that determines the given reward based on a match outcome.
+Rewards now penalise match outcomes with greatly differing scores more by using squared 'error'.

+adjustment.js
+-> Adjustment now adjusts based on relative score difference and takes into consideration the games played.

+selection.js
+-> Functions to select teams based on explore and exploit.
+The explore vs exploit algorithm, or calling schedule, has been refined in this iteration to use a sigmoid curve to calculate the probability of choosing exploit over explore.